-We have also discussed and will have in place a process with the Supervisor for identifying, notifying and certifying or obtaining consent for related party transactions as required by the FMCA.
+We have in place a process with the Supervisor for identifying, notifying and certifying or obtaining consent for related party transactions as required by the FMCA.

-Investment Governance and Monitoring
+Investment Governance and Monitoring 06.

-The responsible oversight body for ensuring adherence to the SIPO is Milford's Investment Committee.
-The Investment Committee meets monthly and is a committee which joins senior members of the Investment and Compliance teams, with representative(s) from the Milford Board.
+The responsible oversight body for approving and ensuring adherence to the SIPO is the Milford Asset Management Limited Board Investment Committee ('BIC').
+The BIC meets regularly and senior members of the Investment and Business teams attend the BIC meetings as required.

-The objective of the Investment Committee is to assist the Board to discharge its responsibilities in relation to investment oversight including Milford Funds' portfolio structures, performance and risk.
+The objective of the BIC is to assist the Milford Board to discharge its responsibilities in relation to investment oversight including the Funds' portfolio structures, performance and risk.

-An investment performance report containing the key performance considerations (listed below) is presented to the Investment Committee at each of their meetings.
+An investment performance report containing the key performance considerations (listed below) is presented to the BIC at each of their meetings.
 Performance is analysed as per the following time periods: one month, one quarter, six months, one year, three years, five years and since inception (both absolute and per annum).
-More frequent or specific reporting occurs if the Investment Committee or the Milford Board believes this is appropriate given specific market or Fund developments.
+More frequent or specific reporting occurs if the BIC or the Milford Board believes this is appropriate given specific market or Fund developments.
 Key considerations are as follows:

-- a. relative investment performance of Funds to their benchmarks and appropriate peers (funds with similar objectives and risk-return profiles); - b.
-Fund attribution reasons for under/over performance, relative to performance benchmarks; - c. market experience performance of the Fund relative to expectations in the actual market and economic environment; - d. risk adjusted performance whether there is sufficient added value to justify additional risk;

-- e. portfolio structure and risk includes but not limited to risk-return ratios, liquidity, concentration, counterparty risk, turnover, appropriateness of benchmarks and the SIPO; - f. consistency with all stated restrictions, the SIPO and mandate guidelines including compliance with applicable laws and regulations; - g. the relevant investment process and conduct; - h. that appropriate stress testing has been undertaken in relation to the performance of investment strategies; and - the way the Funds are managed and invested is in accordance with all product disclosures and Fund risk is accurately disclosed.
+- a. relative investment performance of Funds to their benchmarks and appropriate peers (funds with similar objectives and risk-return profiles); - b. fund attribution reasons for under/over performance, relative to performance benchmarks; - market experience performance of the Fund relative to expectations in the actual market and economic environment; - risk-adjusted performance whether there is sufficient added value to justify additional risk; - e portfolio structure and risk includes but not limited to risk-return ratios, liquidity, concentration, counterparty risk, turnover, appropriateness of benchmarks and the SIPO; - f consistency with all stated restrictions, the SIPO and mandate guidelines including compliance with applicable laws and regulations; - g the relevant investment process and conduct; - h that appropriate stress testing has been undertaken in relation to the performance of investment strategies; and - i the way the Funds are managed and invested is in accordance with all product disclosures and Fund risk is accurately disclosed.

-7. SIPO Compliance and Review
+SIPO Compliance and Review